8 Tips To Make Exercising In The Morning Easier

 7. Have Something to Look Forward To

 Whether it’s a workout class, a great playlist you only listen to at the gym, or a certain non-scale goal you have, find a reason and way to enjoy exercising.
-If you don’t like to run but love Zumba, take the Zumba class and skip the run!
+If you don’t like to run but love Yoga, take the Yoga class and skip the run!
 Figure out what you enjoy doing and what works for you and make that your workout.